 - the right to be represented by an attorney,10

-- the right to present evidence on his/her own behalf,11
+- the right to present evidence on your own behalf,11

 - the right to propose an alternative sentence (such as proposing rehabilitation in lieu of incarceration),12 and